alphauslabs/blueapi/README.md

 The folder `google/*` was cloned from [github.com/googleapis/api-common-protos](https://github.com/googleapis/api-common-protos).
 The folder `protoc-gen-openapiv2/*` was cloned from [github.com/grpc-ecosystem/grpc-gateway/protoc-gen-openapiv2](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-openapiv2).

-You need to install the following tools:
+You need to install the following tools to build locally:

 * The [protoc](https://grpc.io/docs/protoc-installation/) compiler
 * The following compiler plugins: